Partner Spotlight: Exploring the Mindfulness Work of Space Between

 We have recently seen students who are behind in their skills around following directions and classroom norms, mostly as a result of school closures during the pandemic.
 We have seen this more acutely in current 2nd graders, who were Kindergartners, starting school online.

 Lastly, our most significant challenge is funding.
 Our schools have typically paid a small portion of the costs for our programming, and this school year and the upcoming school year will have significant budget cuts.
-We are working on overcoming this with grants and individual funding.
+We are working on overcoming this with grants and individual funding.7.
+What do you envision as far as the future growth and impact of Space Between?
+Are there any upcoming initiatives or plans you can share?

 We will continue to evolve our thinking about internal capacity.
 We have a collaborative leadership model and a board and will continue to work on this model.
 We will continue to be intentional about equity, the partners and schools with whom we work, and the funders who we seek.
 We will continue to expand and deepen our reach in our programs.
 We also are fostering a network of organizations sharing mindfulness, and building momentum around mindfulness with partners (national and local).